huggingface/transformers/docs/source/en/tasks/visual_question_answering.md

 As for images, the processor will leverage [`ViltImageProcessor`] to resize and normalize the image, and create `pixel_values` and `pixel_mask`.

 All these preprocessing steps are done under the hood, we only need to call the `processor`.
 However, we still need to prepare the target labels.
-Labels are represented as a soft encoded vector where of shape (num_labels,) where the each element represents a potential answer (label): for valid answers the element contains their score (weight), and the rest are zeroes.
+Labels are represented as a soft encoded vector of shape (num_labels,) where each element represents a potential answer (label): for valid answers the element contains their score (weight), and the rest are zeroes.

 The following function applies the `processor` to the images and questions and formats the labels as described above: